-The individual goals of the other executive officers were a mix of limited quantitative performance objectives (for the regional associates) and managerial goals, such as achieving regional operating budgets; achieving working capital and capital expenditure targets; maintaining all key customer business; executing the Company's strategic plan for each respective business segment involved; improving safety awareness and performance; advancing the Company's investor relations program; improving our business strategy and product development process across the organization; ensuring timely and accurate SEC reporting and high quality internal reporting and achieving SOX compliance.
-The corporate Named Executive Officers (Messrs.
-Benoliel and Featherstone) achieved 100% of their maximum opportunity on their individual components of the annual bonus as they achieved 100% of their individual goals as outlined below.
-The regional Named Executive Officers (Messrs.
-Nieman and Platzer) achieved over 100% of their 182% maximum opportunity on their regional components of the annual bonus as they achieved many, but not all, of their regional goals as outlined below.
-Mr. Nieman's region was slightly below the target goal for regional profitability (which goal was weighted higher than the other goals in determining the percentage regional opportunity obtained), but he met various other regional goals to earn 100% of his 182% regional bonus opportunity.
-Similarly, Mr. Platzer's region was below the target goal on profitability (which goal was weighted higher than the other goals in determining the percentage regional opportunity obtained), but he met various other regional goals to earn 100% of his 182% regional bonus opportunity.
+The individual goals of the other executive officers were a mix of limited quantitative performance objectives (for the regional associates) and managerial goals, such as achieving regional business and operating budgets; achieving working capital and capital expenditure targets; achieving certain contribution margin levels; updating the Company strategic plan for his or her area of responsibility; implementing certain safety programs to strengthen the safety culture; supporting the implementation of the Company's sustainability program; improving our business strategy and product development process for certain business segments; ensuring timely and accurate SEC reporting and achieving Sarbanes-Oxley Act ("SOX") compliance; and completing the new syndicated multicurrency credit facility with the Company's banking partners.
+The corporate Named Executive Officers (Mr. Benoliel and Ms. Loebl) achieved 100% of their maximum opportunity on their individual components of the annual bonus as they achieved their individual goals as outlined below.
+Mr. Nieman, one of the two regional Named Executive Officers, achieved over 100% of his maximum opportunity on his regional component of the annual bonus as he achieved all of his regional goals, pro-rated for the first seven months of 2013 that he was the regional Managing Director of the Asia/Pacific region as explained below.
+Mr. Nieman's region was above the target goal for regional profitability (which goal was weighted higher than the other goals in determining the percentage regional opportunity obtained), and he also met all of his other regional goals to earn 143% of his regional bonus opportunity, pro-rated based on Mr. Nieman being the Managing Director of his region through the end of July 2013.
+Upon Mr. Nieman's assumption of the new role of Vice President and Global Leader - Grease, Fluid Power and Mining, effective August 1, 2013, he received certain individual (personal) goals.
+The Company determined that he achieved his individual (personal) goals and, therefore, 100% of the target portion of the bonus attributable to his individual goals, which was pro-rated for the last five months of 2013 as described above.
+Mr. Platzer, the other regional Named Executive Officer, achieved over 100% of his maximum opportunity on his regional component of the annual bonus as he achieved many, but not all, of his regional goals.
+Mr. Platzer's region was above the target goal on regional profitability (which goal was weighted higher than the other goals in determining the percentage regional opportunity obtained), and he met many, but not all of the other regional goals to earn 149% of his regional bonus opportunity.

-For 2011, the Named Executive Officers (other than Mr. Barry) had the following individual or regional goals:
+For 2013, the Named Executive Officers (other than Mr. Barry) had the following individual or regional goals: